tiany7/cp-related/ENGLISH.md

 Input and output refer to the way a program interacts with the outside world.
 For example, when we type on a computer, this process is input, and the words we see are output.
 In the program, the input and output are the same.
 We let the program read the data through the input, and then let the program output the data to the screen through the output.

-All data in the game will be input into the program through stdin, and then the program will output the result to stdout, so that the correctness of the program can be judged through oj.
+All data in the contest will be input into the program through stdin, and then the program will output the result to stdout, so that the correctness of the program can be judged through oj.

 ### 2. Why do we need to process input and output?